neseliolfu2re/deadspot/README.md

 > Google Maps reviews are fake.
 DeadSpot isn't.

 DeadSpot is a verifiable complaint map where users report bad WiFi, awful restaurants, broken infrastructure — and anything else that sucks — with **cryptographic proof**.
-Every report is stored immutably on [Shelby Protocol](https://shelby.xyz) (Aptos testnet), making manipulation impossible.
+Every report is stored immutably on [Shelby Protocol](https://shelby.xyz) (testnet), making manipulation impossible.

 No fake reviews.
 No paid ratings.
 Just receipts.